Minestom/Minestom/.github/README.md

 The main difference is that our implementation of the Notchian server does not contain any features by default!
 However, we have a complete API which allows you to make anything possible with current spigot plugins.

 This is a developer API not meant to be used by the end-users.
-Replacing Spigot/Paper with this will **not** work since we do not implement the Bukkit API
+Replacing Spigot/Paper with this will **not** work since we do not implement the Bukkit API.

 # Table of contents
 - [Install](#install)